Evocation

 Tim Berge

-For the architect, architecture becomes exciting at the point where it becomes “invisible or hides something” and exists on the border “to the dream”—he has realised exactly that into reality with his house made of dust.
+For the architect, architecture becomes interesting where it “becomes invisible or hides something” and exists on the border “to the dream”—with his House of Dust he has precisely realised this into reality.

 Amy Frearson